isschrack/cmpm-121-D3-isschrack/README.md

 ## Win Condition

-Create a token with a value of 200 or higher by crafting tokens together.
+Create a token with a value of 2048 by crafting tokens together.